gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 1.3.01.28 =
+Added eval function to take PHP code in the SQL Statement.

 = 1.2.09.23 =
 Added css classes to the Table and TRs for better style control.